PawseySC/shell-hpc/_episodes/05-script.md

 ~~~
 {: .source}

-This is a variation on the pipe we constructed earlier:
+This is a variation on the pipeline we constructed earlier:
-it selects lines 11-15 of the file `octane.pdb`.
+It selects lines 11-15 of the file `octane.pdb`.
 Remember, we are *not* running it as a command just yet:
-we are putting the commands in a file.
+We are putting the commands in a file.

 Then we save the file (`Ctrl-O` in nano),
  and exit the text editor (`Ctrl-X` in nano).